Are SEO plugins Useless?

 Point 2, 3, 4:- Google is getting smarter etc.

 Really!
-I think we all know that Google (like most search engines), tries to keep pace with the growth of internet users, developers, and services.
+I think we all know that Googles algorithms (like most search engines), tries to keep pace with the growth of internet users, developers, and services.
 Nothing new there.

-Otherwise your article on best carrot peelers might be indexed among porn sites.
+Otherwise without an SEO plugin and no knowledge of SEO, your article on best carrot peelers might be indexed among the porn sites.

 Two things to remember.

-• Google, Bing and the other search engines are like your English teacher marking your test.
+• Google, Bing and the other search engines are like an English teacher marking your test.

 • An SEO plugin doesn’t write your content.
-You do.
+You do (probably with the help of AI).
 The plugin just gives you some tips, and some tools to help you pass the test.

-All an SEO plugin does is give hints, The paid versions give scores and offer ideas for headings, relevant keywords, and a few other goodies.
+All an SEO plugin does is give hints, The paid versions give scores and offer ideas for headings, relevant keywords, and most Pro versions have SEO training modules.

 You still have to set your content up so Google understands it.
 The SEO plugin doesn’t do that either, It gives you hints you can either use or ignore.